-Note: The minister is responsible for reporting to the Registrar any vacancy in the office of a warden except where the vacancy arises on the election or appointment of a successor (see rule 3.19(b)).
+Note: The minister is responsible for reporting to the Registrar any vacancy in the office of a warden except where the vacancy arises on the election or appointment of a successor (see rule 3.18(b)).

-- (3) A person who ceases to hold office as a warden pursuant to paragraph (b) or (c) of sub-rule (1) is not prevented from exercising any function which, under these rules or other lawful authority, the person may be entitled or required to exercise after the time at which the person ceased to hold that office. - (4) A vacancy in the office of warden occurring under paragraph (a), (b)(i) or (c)(ii) of sub-rule (1) must be filled - (a) if the warden was an elected warden, at a general meeting of parishioners convened by the minister and wardens and held within 3 months after the vacancy occurred, or - (b) if the warden was an appointed warden, by an appointment by the minister. - (5) The wardens continue to hold office despite the destruction or delicensing of their church, but those wardens cease to hold office 7 days after the Archbishop signs a notice to the Registrar and to those wardens that they are to cease to hold office.
+- (3) A person who ceases to hold office as a warden pursuant to paragraph (b) or (c) of sub-rule (1) is not prevented from exercising any function which, under these rules or other lawful authority, the person may be entitled or required to exercise after the time at which the person ceased to hold that office. - (4) A vacancy in the office of warden occurring under paragraph (a), (b)(i) or (c)(ii) of sub-rule (1) must be filled - if the warden was an elected warden, at a general meeting of parishioners convened by the minister and wardens and held within 3 months after the vacancy occurred, or - (b) if the warden was an appointed warden, by an appointment by the minister. - (5) The wardens continue to hold office despite the last congregation of the parish ceasing to exist due to either - (a) the destruction or delicensing of a church of the parish, or - (b) a notification being made under rule 6.1(4), but those wardens cease to hold office 7 days after the Archbishop signs a notice to the Registrar and to those wardens that they are to cease to hold office.

-2.15 Delivery of keys and papers etc to successors
+2.14 Delivery of keys and papers etc to successors